GanbaruTobi/afl-dyninst/README.md

+# This is a rip from https://github.com/vanhauser-thc/afl-dyninst
+What i do is building a working docker with dyninst10 for arm support (hopefully).
+I modified Makefile and Dockerfile for my needs.
+Now to the original readme:

 # American Fuzzy Lop + Dyninst == AFL Fuzzing blackbox binaries

 The tool has two parts.
 The instrumentation tool and the instrumentation